Ontario Fire Department

 Ontario Fire & Rescue protects over 18,000 people living in the Treasure Valley, with over 100 square miles of coverage.
 The department consists of 9 paid professionals on staff, 29 volunteer professionals (on-call non-career firefighters) and one full-time Admin Assistant, for a total of 40 personnel.
 The department has 12 emergency vehicles including a 110' aerial and a haz-mat unit.

 Ontario Fire and Rescue is currently accepting applications for On-Call Non-Career Firefighters.
 Click HERE for the application and job announcement located on the City of Ontario's Human Resource site.
 Being a volunteer firefighter might be the most rewarding job you could ever have!!
-(What it means to serve as a volunteer firefighter - short video)Department Mission Statement:

 The Ontario Fire & Rescue Department shall provide the citizens of Ontario with a progressive and the best economically possible life safety, property and environmental protection and assistance from emergencies caused by fires, explosions, accidents, illness, hazardous materials and storms.